4 Eyes Photography

 For more than 20 years, award-winning photojournalist Radhika Chalasani has been documenting people and events around the world, including in Vietnam and post-Katrina New Orleans.
 She incorporates classic storytelling with informal portraiture to render candid images.
 Day-of coverage for eight hours from $4,000; handcrafted albums from $1,200.

 A favorite to shoot fellow photographers’ and filmmakers’ nuptials, Reis has a fresh, smart approach, and she’s available for destination weddings.
 Rates start at $10,500 for Reis; custom albums available.

 Readyluck is a collective of photographers who specialize in enduring photojournalism balanced with contemporary portraiture.
 Their work has appeared in Martha Stewart Weddings and the New York Times, as well as other wedding publications, and on blogs.
-Custom coverage (from $6,000 to $10,000) includes a second photographer, edited hi-res files, and either a custom album or a $500 credit for prints.
+Custom coverage (from $6,000 to $10,000) includes a second photographer, 30 to 40 hours of meticulous editing and postproduction, edited hi-res files, and either a custom album or a $500 credit for prints.